Skip to main content

 Simplified VAT obligations

-The VAT registration in each Member State where the small enterprise applies the SME scheme is replaced by a single prior notification to be submitted in the Member State of establishment.
+The VAT registration in each Member State of establishment where the small enterprise applies the Cross-Border SME scheme is replaced by a single prior notification to be submitted in the Member State of establishment.

-The periodical VAT returns are replaced by a single quarterly report for all Member States to be submitted in the Member State of establishment.
+The annual simplified declaration VAT returns are replaced by a single quarterly report for all Member States to be submitted in the Member State of establishment.

 Currency